Pursuing Christ in Community by Nurturing Discipleship through Friendships

 There are opportunities to meet with fellow Men of Faith for prayer and devotions each week:

-- Wednesday mornings with Phil Perkins: We meet at Blue Beards Coffee Shop at 2201 6th Ave, Tacoma, WA 98403.
+- Wednesday mornings with Phil Perkins: We meet at Blue Beards Coffee Roasters at 2201 6th Ave, Tacoma, WA 98403.
 This group meets at 6 am for Bible reading and prayer, and would welcome more men.
 After several years we continue to focus solely on the Psalms which serve as a life guide.
-The group plans to take a break for the months of July and August, resuming the first week of September

 - Thursday mornings with Thom Wilson, 6:30 am at the church in the Conference Room.
 Join us in studying through the Gospel of John as we pray for our concerns and the world around us.

 Leaders of Congregational Petitions